 A visit to New Orleans is incomplete without a stroll down Magazine Street.
 Reminiscent of an old-time American Main Street, this street is one of the top points of interest in New Orleans.

-You’ll thrill at the laid-back atmosphere and a chance to rub shoulders with the locals.
+Thrill at the laid-back atmosphere and a chance to rub shoulders with the locals.
 Magazine Street buzzes, but it’s not as crowded as streets in the French Quarter.
 It’s ideal for families looking to escape the chaos.

 Got an appetite?
 There are also plenty of Cajun and Creole eateries to sample along the stretch.
-Magazine Street is also a favorite with coffee buffs and craft beer connoisseurs.
+Magazine Street is also a favorite, with coffee buffs and craft beer connoisseurs.
 Take time to relax and have a drink in one of the neighborhood’s trendy bars.

 Canal Street

-From Canal Street, you can also switch over to the St. Charles Avenue streetcar line to explore the Garden District.
+From Canal Street, you can also switch over to the St. Charles Avenue Streetcar Line to explore the Garden District.
 The distinctive dark green St. Charles Avenue streetcar is the longest operating line in the world.

 Mardi Gras World